gilsdav/ng-afelio-vscode/README.md

 # NG Afelio

-This is the README for your extension "ng-afelio".
-After writing up a brief description, we recommend including the following sections.
+This is the VS Code extension of `ng-afelio` CLI.

 ## Features